-The GIS2 group is supported by research grants from NSERC and SSHRC, and is also involved in CIHR-funded research:
+The GIS2 group is supported by research grants from NSERC and SSHRC, and was also involved in CIHR-funded research:

 - How the Geospatial Web 2.0 is Reshaping Government-Citizen Interactions.
 Social Sciences and Humanities Research Council (SSHRC), Partnership Grant, 2013-2018.
 Principal investigator Dr. Renee Sieber (McGill University).